chingu-voyages/v45-tier1-team-11/README.md

 - Search meteorites: Search and filter by name, year of landing, composition type and mass.
 - Statistics: Histograms classifying the resulting meteorites by year and composition; number and average mass of resulting meteorites.
 - Map of meteorites: The resulting meteorites are displayed on a world map and when a row in the table of results is clicked on, the corresponding pop up is opened on the map.
+- Order meteorites: Order meteorites by name, composition, year of landing or mass in ascending/descending order.

 ## Installation